alchuu00/wanderlust-app/README.md

 - Display a list of visited countries.
 - Showcase the total number of visited countries and their percentage.

+## Trello for Task Management

+To efficiently manage the development process, I utilized Trello to track the features I needed to work on and monitor my progress.

 ## Used SVG Map

 The Wanderlust App utilizes the [SVG Map](https://yanivam.github.io/react-svg-worldmap/) provided by [yanivam](https://github.com/yanivam) on GitHub.
 The SVG Map allows for interactive visualization of the world map within the application.